Another year complete. Here's a quick recap of 2019, which also happened to be one of the craziest years of my life.

 What happened next was even more important: The book was available in January when everyone was thinking about New Year's Resolutions.
 As a result, Atomic Habits jumped out to a very strong start during the fall and winter.
 By the time we arrived at the original launch date in March, we had already sold nearly 500,000 copies.

 In this case, the difference between waiting and acting was massive.
-We all know exactly what would have happened if we had waited: time would have flown by, somehow the launch would have expanded to fill all of that time, and six months of sales would have vanished.
+We all know exactly what would have happened if we had waited: time would have flown by, somehow planning the launch would have expanded to fill all of that time, and six months of sales would have vanished.

 Growing up takes time.
 For the last three years my business has been stuck in that awkward pre-teen stage where one minute it acts like a full-fledged adult and the next minute you realize it's covered in pimples and doesn't know how to control all four limbs at the same time.